Notary Public Fees in the Philippines: A Comprehensive Overview

 2. Oaths and Affirmations

 A notary may be required to administer an oath or affirmation to an individual.
-The standard fee for taking an oath or affirmation is:
+The person must appear before the notary and be personally known to the notary or identified through competent evidence of identity.

 An affidavit is a sworn written statement made voluntarily by an individual under oath.
-The notarial fee for affidavits depends on the complexity of the document:
+A jurat involves the person appearing before the notary, being properly identified, and avowing under penalty of law to the truth of the contents of the document.

-When a notary is asked to certify a true copy of a document, the fee is typically:
+When a notary is asked to certify a copy of a document, the notary must compare the document with the copy and determine that the copy is accurate and complete.

 5. Other Notarial Acts